mecencio/mecencio/README.md

 <h1 align='center'>Hi there 👋</h1>
-I'm Nicolas, student of bachelor's degree in Systems (3rd year), and I'm a Frontend React Developer.
-I enjoy working on new challenges, and I'm always looking to test my skills, learn new technologies, languages and tools to improve my projects and myself as a developer
+I am currently studying a Bachelor's Degree in Systems at the Faculty of Informatics of the UNLP.
+I've recently completed several courses on Angular and I'm eager to apply what I've learned.

+I love learning new languages, playing the guitar, telling stories about my cats and sharing time with my coworkers

 <h3>Skills and Experience:</h3>
 <p>